howerj/libforth/libforth.md

 # A Small Forth Library.
 ## Introduction

-[FORTH][] is an odd language that is a loyal following in certain groups, but it is admittedly not the most practical of language as it lacks nearly everything the modern programmer wants in a language; safety, garbage collection, modularity and clarity.
-It is however possible to implement a fully working interpreter in a few kilobytes of assembly, those few kilobytes can make for a fairly decent programming environment giving a high utility to space used ratio.
+[Forth][] is an odd language that is has loyal following in certain groups, but it is admittedly not the most practical of language as it lacks nearly everything the modern programmer wants in a language; safety, garbage collection, modularity and clarity.
+It is however possible to implement a fully working interpreter in a one to two kilobytes of assembly, those kilobytes can make a functional and interactive programming environment, giving a high ratio of utility memory used.

 From the [Wikipedia][] article we can neatly summarize the language: